digitoimistodude/macos-lemp-setup/README.md

 **Testing which version of PHP you run**

-Test with `php --version` what version of PHP you are using, if the command returns something like `PHP is included in macOS for compatibility with legacy software` then you are using macOS version and things most probably won't work as expected.
+Test with `php --version` what version of PHP you are using, if the command returns something like `PHP is included in macOS for compatibility with legacy software` and especially when `which php` is showing /usr/bin/php then you are using macOS built-in version (which will be removed in the future anyway) and things most probably won't work as expected.

-To fix this, run command `sudo ln -s /usr/local/Cellar/php@7.3/7.3.27_1/bin/php /usr/local/bin/php` which symlinks the homebrew version to be used instead of macOS version.
+To fix this, run command `sudo ln -s /usr/local/Cellar/php@7.4/7.4.23/bin/php /usr/local/bin/php` which symlinks the homebrew version to be used instead of macOS version OR use bashrc export as defined [here in step 4](https://github.com/digitoimistodude/macos-lemp-setup#installation).

 #### PHP or mysql not working at all